foundations-fall-2016/session10/readme.md

 })
 ```

-The suffix of the values we are working with - p.
-Note the data attribute in the html.
+The suffix of the values we are working with - px.
+Note the data-sizing attribute in the html.

 Add `data-daniel="me" data-munchies="snickers"`.